mpv-player/mpv/DOCS/man/input.rst

         new playlist, even if the internal playlist was not empty before running this command.)

-    The third argument is an insertion index, used only by the `insert-at` and `insert-at-play` actions.
-When used with those actions, the new playlist will be insert at the <index> position in the internal playlist, or appended to the end if <index> is less than 0 or greater than the size of the internal playlist.
+    The third argument is an insertion index, used only by the ``insert-at`` and ``insert-at-play`` actions.
+When used with those actions, the new playlist will be inserted at the index position in the internal playlist, or appended to the end if index is less than 0 or greater than the size of the internal playlist.
 This argument will be ignored for all other actions.

 ``playlist-clear``
     Clear the playlist, except the currently played file.